 - Bibliographies must include citations from a variety of sources, and may be presented in a bibliographic style of the student's choosing.
 See the Citation Management Guide provided by the library for more information.

-- Entries will be accepted electronically, in a Word document at firstname.lastname@example.org until midnight (central time) on the day of the deadline, and/or in print at the John Crerar Library Monday-Friday between the hours of 9:00 am - 5:00 pm on the day of the deadline.
+- Entries will be accepted electronically, as a Word document, at firstname.lastname@example.org until midnight (central time) on the day of the deadline.

-Resubmission is welcome.
-The selection committee may recommend papers that are not selected for the 1st or 2nd prize for resubmission the following year, with revisions to accommodate the new topic.
-In some cases, the topics may differ substantially from year to year - thus resubmission would not be a possibility.
+Re-submission is welcome.
+The selection committee may recommend papers that are not selected for the 1st, 2nd or 3rd prize for re-submission the following year, with revisions to accommodate the new topic.
+In some cases, the topics may differ substantially from year to year - thus re-submission would not be a possibility.

 Prizes will be awarded to authors who are best able to write on subject matter with a clear and logical connection to the sciences.
 The selected essays must be understandable to those who study either a biomedical or physical science, however its arguments must be clear to the non-specialist.